galax19ksh/Manipuri-Machine-Translation/README.md

 # Manipuri-Machine-Translation
-Various Neural Machine Translation methods for Manipuri language
+Various Neural Machine Translation (NMT) methods for Manipuri language.
+Right now we will focus on Manipuri - English.